Fundamental Standards of Student Behavior

 Automobile Use: All drivers must drive slowly and carefully.
 Students must register their cars with the Upper School office and park in the theater parking lot or another assigned space.

 Leaving Campus: Freshmen and sophomores may not leave campus during the school day (8:00 a.m.-3:15 p.m.).
 Juniors and seniors may leave campus for lunch, and must sign out before leaving campus.
 Any student who needs to leave school for any other reason must have permission from their advisor or the Upper School office before they sign out.
+The school is not responsible for any students while they are off campus at any time during the school day, unless they are participating in a school-sponsored event.

 Dress: The school’s standard is simply that clothing be neat, clean, and appropriate to the program of the day.
 Students who arrive on campus wearing inappropriate clothing will be asked to return home to change.